rweather/interprogram/README.md

 The essence of teaching a beginner to program is teaching them to break the problem down into primitive steps, and then tell the computer to do each of those steps.
-The final language doesn't matter: Fortran, C, Python, Java, Rust, etc are all just syntactic details.
+The final language doesn't matter: Fortran, INTERPROGRAM, C, Python, Java, Rust, etc are all just syntactic details.
 The goal is the same.

 Take a simple computation: "set z to the square root of (x<sup>2</sup> + y)".
 Let's write out the primitive steps of the computation in plain English: